-This is a great blog article on migraines written by Dele, one of our chiropractors here at C1.
-We see headaches and migraines probably every day so he does know his stuff.
-If you are a sufferer have a read:
+This is a great blog article on migraines written by Dele, one of our chiros here at C1.
+We see headaches and migraines probably every day – so he does know his stuff.

-Most people experience headaches sporadically through their lives and are not too adversely affected by them.
-However, there is a severe type of headache called a migraine that can keep returning and be incredibly debilitating.
-It is estimated by the NHS that around one in every five women and around one in every 15 men are affected by migraines, which usually begin in early adulthood.
+Most people experience headaches sporadically through their lives.
+Luckily, most are not too adversely affected by them.
+However, there is a severe type of headache called a migraine.
+These can keep returning and be incredibly debilitating.
+It is estimated by the NHS that around one in every five women and around one in every 15 men are affected by migraines.
+These usually begin in early adulthood.

 A migraine is typically experienced as a severe headache, often with a throbbing pain in the front or sides of the head.
 Some people have other symptoms including nausea, vomiting, and extreme sensitivity to light, sound or smells.
-Migraines can last from a few hours to a few days.
+They can also last from a few hours to a few days.

 There are different types of migraine.
 There are migraines with aura.
 This is where there are warning signs of the migraine in the form of visual disturbance such as seeing spots, lights or blurred lines.
-There are also migraines that occur without warning.
-It is even possible to have a migraine aura without the accompanying headache.
+Strangely, it is even possible to have a migraine aura without the accompanying headache.
+And there are also migraines that occur without warning.

-In order to manage migraines in a regular sufferer, identification of a specific trigger is essential.
-Behavioural or lifestyle changes playing an important part in the treatment.
-Avoidance of certain foods or maintenance of a regular sleep pattern can be important.
+To manage migraines in a regular sufferer, identification of a specific trigger is essential.
+Behavioural or lifestyle changes also play an important part in the treatment.
+Avoidance of certain foods or maintenance of a regular sleep pattern may be key.
 Chiropractic treatment also has the ability to alleviate some contributory factors or after effects.
 This can include relieving restriction in movement and muscle tension in the neck, upper back and shoulders.
-It may also include helping to correct any postural issues that may influence the occurrence of both migraine and tension headaches.
+It may also include helping to correct any postural issues.
+These may influence the occurrence of both migraine and tension headaches.